 9. Offer your book as an e-book

 Create an e-book version of your book.
 You may have a preference for physical books, but e-books are a massive industry and very good for self-publishers.
 It’s also surprising how many people buy a physical copy of a useful book after reading it as an e-book (I know I have).
 It’s a relatively inexpensive way to increase your audience.
-You can try using Calibre or Adobe to create an ePub file.
-Alternatively, you can hire someone on a freelance website to do the job).

 10. Offer your book as an audiobook